kasslent/clc-digital-skills/_lessons/module-7.md

 1. Go to [https://codeanywhere.com/pricing](https://codeanywhere.com/pricing) and sign up for a free account
 ![]({{site.img}}/module6/codeanywhere-1.png)
 1. Set your username and password
-1. Verify your account - you will be sent an email with a link to verify
+1. Verify your account - you will be sent an email with a verification link
 ![]({{site.img}}/module6/codeanywhere-2.png)
-1. Go back to Code Anywhere and set up your site: Choose the name, and type for "Wordpress" in the search box (either CentOS or Ubuntu work)
+1. Go back to Code Anywhere and set up your site: Choose the name, and type "Wordpress" in the search box (either CentOS or Ubuntu work)
 ![]({{site.img}}/module6/codeanywhere-3.png)
 1. What opens up is your IDE.
-Much like our code editor, on the left hand side we can see a long list of folders and files.
+Much like our code editor, on the left side you will see a long list of folders and files.
 These are the files that make up WP.
 We will come back to these later.
 First, let's run our WP website to explore the dashboard.
 1. Scroll down to find your website URL.
 This will looks like: http(s)://name-of-site-yourname804076.codeanyapp.com
 ![]({{site.img}}/module6/codeanywhere-4.png)
 1. Go to this URL and follow the steps to set up your WordPress account